[Reading time: 2 mins 20 secs]

 If you get into the habit of starting work at, say 9:00, your brain is going to subconsciously be readying itself to get working at 9:00!

 In addition to the fake commute, help your brain separate from the workday by taking a few minutes to neaten up your desk and maybe even write a To Do list for the next day.

 Studies show that it takes two months to develop a new habit so remind yourself to do this end-of-the-day cleanup by writing a note to yourself (and stick it on the door jamb or put it in the middle of the floor so you see it).

 Scheduling a non-work activity forces you to quit on time so you're not working late and then trying to fix a hurried dinner two hours after you should have eaten.

 Schedule anything: a personal phone call, a walk with someone, a class...

 Seventeen percent of Americans check email as soon as they wake up and 55% check it within an hour of waking up.
 Ouch.
 Every time we interface with our email, we experience a degree of stress.

 Here's a crazy thing to consider: Can you remove your work email from your phone?

 Creating a bridge of transition away from the needs/emotional pulls of the house (and the other people in it), will absolutely help your brain to focus when you're working.
 Out of sight; out of mind is a key part of why this works.
-Not seeing the distractions of home will reduce the likelihood of being swayed by them.
+Not seeing those home distractions is going to reduce the likelihood of being distracted by them.

 Some brains are strong in this skill and others are not - especially when working from home.
 If your brain struggles to focus, all you need to do is bring in the tools and strategies that support that skill.
 What are those tools and strategies?
 Glad you asked!
 Check out the link below for more info.